-With voters growing weary of the continuing games from Washington and yet another threat of a government shut down looming, Democrats and Republicans spent Thursday alternately declaring they had, or hadn’t, reached a deal on funding the federal government through the current fiscal year.
+With voters growing weary of the continuing games from Washington and yet another threat of a government shut down looming, Democrats and Republicans spent Thursday alternately declaring they had or had not reached a deal on funding the federal government through the current fiscal year.

 Democrats continue to point the finger at the Tea Party, saying its members are holding the GOP hostage.
 “I appreciate Speaker Boehner’s participation in these talks,” Reid said on the Senate floor Thursday.
 “I’m sure it’s not easy trying to negotiate with the Tea Party screaming in his right ear.”

-[box]I have news for Harry Reid from the Tea Party.
+[fancy_box]I have news for Harry Reid from the Tea Party.
 We’re not going away, we’re growing stronger and, as tough as we may be making it on John Boehner, it’s for his own good.
-We’re going to make it far harder on you and all Democrats come election day 2012.[/box]
+We’re going to make it far harder on you and all Democrats come election day 2012.[/fancy_box]

 Count Boehner among those Republican leaders who say they welcome the Tea Party pressure and the way it’s shaped the on-going debate.
 Senate Minority Leader Mitch McConnell, (Republican, Kentucky) says Democrats have only themselves to blame.
 He accuses President Obama of skipping the funding debate altogether, and says Democrats are painting anyone who would challenge their plans as “an extremist.”
 McConnell added “If you’re wondering where the Tea Party came from, look no farther than that.”